-The traffic information needed for these processes is described below:
+The traffic information needed for this these processes is described below:

 - Identification

-- Name
+- Name (100m up to 1km)

-- Position (actual, with accuracy from 100m up to 1km)
+- Position (actual)

 - Course over ground / Direction

 - ETA at port/terminal

 - RTA at port/terminal

 - Ship or combination type

-- Dimensions (Length and Beam)
+- Dimensions (Length & Beam)

 - Number of blue cones

 - Loaded / unloaded

 - Navigational status of the vessel (anchoring, mooring, sailing, restricted by special conditions ...)

-The terminal and port manager will request for traffic information or will agree that in predefined situations the traffic information will be sent automatically.
+The terminal and port manager will request for traffic information or will agree that in predefined situations the traffic information will be send automatically.